Navigating the New Frontier of Revenue Lifecycle Management

 1. Alignment with Demand Generation

 Unlike traditional views of RLM that prioritize post-sale activities, PROS emphasizes the importance of marketing in generating active demand.
 Success begins with capturing attention and guiding prospects into the sales funnel.
-Offer marketing plays a crucial role, using personalized campaigns and tailored offers to engage customers on the channels they frequent.
+Offer marketing plays a crucial role, using tailored campaigns and offers to engage customers on the channels they frequent.
 By understanding the unique preferences of target segments, companies can design offers that not only attract more prospects but also increase conversion rates.

 2. AI-Powered Sales and Pricing

 In the realm of RLM, AI-powered solutions are not just enhancements but essential drivers of sustainable revenue growth.
 These technologies enable commercial teams to focus on driving more revenue while improving profitability, making them indispensable in modern sales processes.
-AI-powered dynamic pricing, cross-sell and upsell recommendations, and personalized offers are critical mechanisms that transform how businesses interact with their customers.
+AI-powered dynamic pricing, cross-sell and upsell recommendations, and tailored offers are critical mechanisms that transform how businesses interact with their customers.
 With PROS, businesses can intelligently define a subscription, a price agreement, a rebate program, or a combination of these models to create the most mutually beneficial buyer-seller relationship.

 3. Transactional Optimization Across All Channels